Kopp, Northwestern hang on to beat Nebraska 62-57

 Nebraska: The Cornhuskers will try to get back to winning when they visit No. 11 Ohio State on Tuesday.

-Northwestern: The Wildcats will try to make it back-to-back wins when they host Iowa on Tuesday.
+Northwestern: The Wildcats will try to make it back-to-back wins when they host the Hawkeyes on Tuesday.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25